allegro/grunt-maven-plugin/README.md

 Eclipse is a special case.
 Unfortunately it does not read WAR from Maven target, instead it keeps own file hierarchy.
 Eclipse developers on the team should use deep workflow customization to override properties used by others.
 Proposed way is to create **maven-custom-inner-properties.json** in Maven sources and add it to **.gitignore**, so it will not pollute source repository.
-Since i have little experience with Eclipse, i would welcome a contribution of sample configuration.
+Since i have little experience with Eclipse, i would welcome a contribution of sample configuration, but most probably it is enough to override **targetPath** property.

 ## Changelog